 The Bonds are payable from the levy of an ad valorem tax, without legal limitation as to rate or amount, upon all taxable property in the District.
-Neither revenues of the Master District's System Facilities nor surplus revenues, if any, of the District's general fund are pledged to the payment of the Bonds but are available for any lawful purpose including payment of debt service on the Bonds, at the discretion and upon action of the Board.
+Surplus revenues, if any, of the District's general fund are not pledged to the payment of the Bonds but are available for any lawful purpose including payment of debt service on the Bonds, at the discretion and upon action of the Board.
 It is not expected that significant net revenue, if any, will be available for payment of debt service on the Bonds.